Video duration 3:06

-Our Professional Advisors help assessors find the best equipment and modification solutions for their clients.
+Our Clinical Service Advisors (previously known as Professional Advisors) help assessors find the best equipment and modification solutions for their clients.

 The Equipment and Modification Services (EMS) advisory team is made up of occupational therapists and physiotherapists who are experts in disability equipment and modification practices.